The Colorful Story Behind Shave Ice

 Not only is the way we slice our ice unique in the islands, but the toppings we choose for our shave ice is reflective of the many cultures that have forged our collective identity.
 Take for instance azuki beans and ice cream, both traditional accoutrements in Hawaiian shave ice.
 Azuki bean paste and a scoop of ice cream is often found at the base of this slushy dish.
 Li-hing mui, a salty and dried plum with a very distinct flavor that traces its origins back to China, is also a commonly added topping.

-While everyone has their favorite shave ice vendor (including President Obama, who's often spotted digging into one while back home on O'ahu) in Town, the award-winning Waiola Shave Ice, is the locals' pick.
-With three locations on the island and one housed here in Ward Village, Waiola has built an enormous following of hungry locals craving the sweet and refreshing taste year round.
+While everyone has their favorite shave ice vendor (including President Obama, who’s often spotted digging into one while back home on O’ahu) in Town, the award-winning Waiola Shave Ice, is the locals’ pick.
+Waiola has built an enormous following of hungry locals craving the sweet and refreshing taste year round.